What Is Upside Down Divorce®? A Calmer Path Through Separation

 - When children spend time with each parent throughout the year, including holidays and school breaks

-- How parents will make decisions about health care, education, and other major areas of the children's lives
+- How parents will make decisions about health care, education, and other major areas

 - How parents will communicate about the children